Level 3 Home Care Package: $40,529 Annual Funding for Intermediate Care Needs

 This process ensures that care is tailored to individual needs, with assessments using tools like the Integrated Assessment Tool, updated as of July 1, 2024.

-Detailed Services Included in Level 3 Packages
+What’s Included in a Level 3 Home Care Package?

 Level 3 Home Care Packages provide a range of services to support intermediate care needs, which can include: